-MTSA has two technical support personnel who are in able to be contacted directly on campus as well as by e-mail.
+MTSA has an IT department who are able to be contacted directly on campus as well as by e-mail (itsupport@mtsa.edu).
 Students are encouraged to contact technical support for any problems that originate with the hardware or software related to their academics.
 They are also available to help with issues regarding broken/lost access card keys.